Creative Breakdown

 Step 2: Sketch & Research

-• Asset gathering of product photos and product descriptions was completed first, with a second round to find the hero image and stylistic imagery.
-The hero image may need to be edited, but all product imagery is always left untouched.
+• Asset gathering of product photos and product descriptions was completed first, with a second round to pinpoint the hero image and stylistic imagery.
+I may edit the hero image, but all product imagery is always left untouched.

-• Color palette picked based on images within email, 3-4 colors chosen.
+• Color palette picked based on imagery, 3-4 colors chosen.

-• 3-4 Typefaces are picked initially based on how they fit stylistically with an emphasis on readability.
+• 3-4 typefaces are picked initially based on how they fit stylistically, with an emphasis on readability.
 Typefaces are narrowed down to 2 during design, one for headers and one for body copy.
-Typefaces chosen for this email were Belanosima a vintage bold rounded font that’s playful and stands on its own for headers, and Avenir Next a classic typeface similar to Futura, that is ultra-readable.
+Typefaces chosen for this email were Belanosima, a vintage bold rounded font that’s playful and stands on its own for headers, and Avenir Next for the body copy, an ultra-readable classic typeface similar to Futura.

 • Design mood boarding inspired by Pinterest, Really Good Emails, and brand websites.